di-feb/ComputationalGeometry/ReadMe.md

 - **Divide & Conquer:** Runs in **O(n log n)** time.
 - **QuickHull:** Runs in **O(n log n)** on average, but worst-case **O(n²)**.

+As you will se all the algorithms returns the same convex hull.

 ### **3D Convex Hull**

 We also implemented a **3D convex hull** using `scipy.spatial.ConvexHull`.